Hurricane Laura

-Hurricane Laura was a deadly and destructive Category 4 hurricane that is tied with the 1856 Last Island hurricane and 2021's Hurricane Ida as the strongest hurricane on record to make landfall in the U.S. state of Louisiana, as measured by maximum sustained winds.
+Hurricane Laura was a deadly and destructive tropical cyclone that is tied with the 1856 Last Island hurricane and 2021's Hurricane Ida as the strongest hurricane on record to make landfall in the U.S. state of Louisiana, as measured by maximum sustained winds.
 The twelfth named storm, fourth hurricane, and first major hurricane of the record-breaking 2020 Atlantic hurricane season, Laura originated from a large tropical wave that moved off the West African coast on August 16 and became a tropical depression on August 20.
 Laura intensified into a tropical storm a day later, becoming the earliest twelfth named storm on record in the North Atlantic basin, forming eight days earlier than 1995's Hurricane Luis.

 Laura first hit the Lesser Antilles and brushed Puerto Rico as a tropical storm, then moved across the island of Hispaniola, killing 31 people in Haiti and four in the Dominican Republic.
 The storm then moved across the length of Cuba, prompting tropical storm warnings and the evacuation of more than 260,000 people there.
 Subsequently, the outer rainbands extended into the Florida Keys and South Florida.
 Laura then moved across the Gulf of Mexico, strengthening slowly at first, before a period of rapid intensification on August 26.
 That day, Laura became a major hurricane, and later attained its peak 1-minute sustained winds of 150 mph, making it a Category 4 hurricane.
 The approaching storm prompted the issuing of many warnings and watches for Louisiana, as well as the evacuation of many people.